-Sadly, if your Mac even can't allow you to log in with the new password, your Mac might have experience system corruption or file system errors of the startup disk.
+Sadly, if your Mac even can't allow you to log in with the new password, your Mac might experience system corruption or file system errors on the startup disk.

 iBoysoft Data Recovery for Mac is such a helper.
 You can run iBoysoft Mac data recovery software in macOS Recovery mode to get back the documents, videos, photos, and other files from your Mac.

 Then, you can reset your Mac in macOS Recovery mode and log into your Mac.

-It's frustrating that your Mac won't accept correct password.
+It's frustrating that your Mac won't accept the correct password.
 This post provides efficient methods to help you fix your problematic Mac.
 We hope that you can access your Mac again after applying these methods.

 If this guide helps you out of trouble, why not share the enjoyment with your friends?